 Diversity, equity and inclusion is defined in a broad context to include: socio-economic status, religion, disabilities, race, ethnicity, gender, sexual orientation, perspectives and geography.
 The Center for Diversity and Inclusion promotes the intersection of identities and believes that through an increase in racial/ethnic diversity among our students, faculty, staff and administrators, diversity in every other category is strengthened.

 The primary focus of CDI is to support students in their sense of belonging and purpose that empowers them to flourish at Hope College and throughout their future (engagement, retention and achievement).
-Our commitment to diversity, equity, and inclusion is infused into every aspect of the college.
+Our commitment to diversity, equity and inclusion is infused into every aspect of the college.
 In doing so, we understand that it takes an empowered and educated village of faculty, staff, administrators and student organizations to build a diverse, equitable and inclusive campus community aimed at preparing all students for lives of leadership and service in a diverse and global world.
 As such, we work in partnership with the greater Hope College community to support the holistic needs and experiences of students.
 The framework for CDI is C.L.A.S.S.
-(Cultural competence, Leadership development, Advocacy, Sense of belonging, and Student success).
+(Cultural competence, Leadership development, Advocacy, Sense of belonging and student success, and Spiritual enrichment).

 - Cultural Competence